HMS Crescent (1784): West Indies

-Captain Lennox Thompson took command of Crescent in July 1802 and in June the following year, Crescent was recommissioned under Lord William Stuart.

 Return to home waters

 Crescent returned to home waters in February 1806, under Captain James Carthew.
 She served in the North Sea before undergoing repairs between June and October 1808.
 Recommissioned under George Reynolds in April 1808 she remained in home waters and passed to Captain John Temple, who was in command when Crescent was wrecked off the coast of Jutland on 6 December.
 More than 200 people died as a result, including Temple himself.